WORDS: Gareth E. Rees

 I buy a copy of Little Imber On the Down, a local history by Rex Sawyer who is too unwell to come and sign books like he used to, a friendly woman explains to me.

 There aren’t many other histories of the place.
 Time itself was commandeered by the military.
-All that Imber has now to maintain its memory is a clutch of defenders, keeping the place in mind, not letting it slip away, for the sake of the souls beneath the gravestones and the shattered dreams of their ancestors.
+All that Imber has now to maintain its memory is a clutch of defenders, keeping the place in mind, not letting it slip away, for the sake of the souls beneath the gravestones and the broken dreams of their ancestors.

 ABOUT THE AUTHOR